Interactive demo · contract simulator

 Deep dive →

-Click a node to inspect a contract.
+Click a node above to inspect a real contract.

 The farther a node is from the water, the less physical authority it has.
-The ESP32 can always say no.
+The ESP32 can always say no. Every intelligence has jurisdiction.
+And expiry.

-Beyond the browser simulator, Sprout is real software you can install and real hardware you can build.
+Sprout is real software you can install and real hardware you can build.

 Pollen · demo flavor

-Install the app, no model needed
+Walk through the app, no model needed

-Pollen · device flavor
+Pollen · device flavor · advanced

 Run real Gemma 4 E4B on your phone